 However, it is important for employers to note that this case was decided upon very specific facts, and it does not present an open door for employers to automatically use costs as a criterion during redundancy procedures.
 HM Land Registry did not use cost as the only criterion but it was the only one resulting in a discriminatory effect.

 The outcome seems to be that, while cost may be used as a criterion when applying a redundancy procedure, it will not automatically be a proportionate means of achieving a legitimate aim.
 In fact, it may not be sufficient to defend a claim for discrimination at all.

 Therefore, when carrying out redundancy exercises, employers are best to continue using objective criteria, avoiding those that result in discriminatory selection whenever possible.
 It may also be worth reviewing which employees have been selected for redundancy, to ensure that they do not share a common protected characteristic.
 If there is a high percentage of older or female workers, for instance, this could mean that a potentially discriminatory criterion has been applied.
 Employers should always ensure that they can justify the use of that criterion before taking action.

 Redundancy should always be approached with caution and employers should always seek legal advice from the outset on the procedure they intend to follow.

-For more information on this or any other employment issue, please contact us on 0117 904 6000.
+For more information on this or any other employment issue, please contact our Employment Law team or call us on 0117 904 6000.